azdavis/azdavis.net/.github/CONTRIBUTING.md

 # contributing

-1. don't be a dick.
+1. don't be a dick